MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 ## Manage work across your organization

-When you connect to Azure DevOps, you connect to an organization or project collection.
-Within that container, one or more projects may be defined.
+When you connect to Azure DevOps, you connect to an organization.
+Within that container, you can define one or more projects.
 At least one project must be created to use the system.

 ::: moniker range="azure-devops"
 You can scale your organization in the following ways: